not-empty/docker-monitor-grafana/README.md

 ### Tag your container

-First tag ou container groups in yours docker-compose.yml with the label `container_group` for each service you want do filter and run docker-compose up -d for each one
+First tag yours containers groups in yours `docker-compose.yml` with the label `container_group` for each service you want do filter and run docker-compose up -d for each one
 ```
     labels:
       container_group: your-group-name
 ```

-Run the monitor
+### Run the monitor

-### Run
+Now run the monitor

 Requires [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) tool.